alex-oleshkevich/imia/README.md

 1. **UserLike** object, aka "user model" - is an arbitrary class that implements `imia.UserLike` protocol.
 2. **a user provider** - an adapter that loads user model (UserLike object) from the storage (a database).
-3. **an authenticator** - a class that loads user using user providers from the request (eg. session)
+3. **an authenticator** - a class that loads user using the user provider from the request (eg. session)
-4. **a authentication middleware** that accepts a HTTP request and calls authenticators for a user model.
-5. the middleware will populate `request.auth` with
+4. **an authentication middleware** that accepts an HTTP request and calls authenticators for a user model.
+The middleware always populates `request.auth` with `UserToken`.
 6. **user token** is a class that holds authentication state

 When a HTTP request reaches your application, an `imia.AuthenticationMiddleware` will start handling it.
 The middleware